His Holiness the Dalai Lama Portland 2013: Environmental Interfaith Event & Public Talk

 His Holiness the 14th Dalai Lama, Tenzin Gyatso, is the spiritual leader of the Tibetan people. >Please click here for a short biographical summary and links to additional information about the life and activities of His Holiness

-Rev. E. William Beauchamp has served as president of the University of Portland since 2004.
-Under his leadership, the University of Portland has every year been named one of the top 10 Western universities and has ranked first nationally among its peers for Fulbright scholarships since 2009, first nationally in community service in 2011 and 2012, and the top university in Oregon for “Return on Investment” since 2010.
-Over the past three years, the University has set records for applications and welcomed its largest, most academically-gifted freshmen classes; built, renovated, or expanded six campus buildings; and raised more than $150 million for the most ambitious fundraising campaign in its history, the RISE campaign, which seeks to raise $175 million by 2014.
+Rev. E. William Beauchamp, C.S.C, has served as president of the University of Portland since 2004.
+Under his leadership, the University of Portland has every year been named one of the top ten Western universities.
 Fr.
-Bill has also been a pioneer in sustainability, as UP became the first college on the West Coast to discontinue the sale of disposable plastic water bottles, signed a Climate Action Plan with a goal of being carbon-neutral by 2040, has constructed five LEED-certified buildings (including LEED Platinum Shiley Hall, one of the only buildings on a college campus nationwide to earn the highest LEED rating), and in 2012 partnered with the EPA to rehabilitate 35 acres of formerly industrial property along the Willamette River.
-Prior to coming to UP in 2002, Fr.
-Bill worked as an accountant, business professor, and lawyer, was ordained to the priesthood in 1982, and served for many years as executive vice president at the University of Notre Dame.
+Bill has also been a pioneer in sustainability, as UP became the first college on the West Coast to discontinue the sale of disposable plastic water bottles, has signed a Climate Action Plan and constructed five LEED-certified buildings, and partnered with the EPA to rehabilitate formerly industrial property along the Willamette River.
+Fr.
+Bill was ordained to the priesthood in 1982.